 In most cases, though, doctors administer medicines that reduce pain, nausea, and vomiting.
 They might use clonidine to treat high blood pressure or methadone to reduce cravings in chronic cases.
 Buprenorphine is another medication that reduces cravings and other symptoms.

-Therapy is also part of an opioid detox center in Florida as well.
+Therapy is also part of our Florida opioid detox center as well.
 Some examples include:

-• Cognitive behavioral therapy: This type of therapy focuses on changing harmful or negative thoughts, feelings, and behaviors.
-It can help people overcome addiction by addressing thoughts and behaviors that lead to drug use.
+• Cognitive-behavioral therapy – Focuses on changing harmful or negative thoughts, feelings, and behaviors.
+CBT can help people overcome addiction by addressing thoughts and behaviors that lead to drug use.

-Our opioid detox program is designed to help people safely and effectively detox from opioids while providing them with the support they need during this difficult time.
+Our opioid detox program can help people safely and effectively detox from opioids while providing them with the support they need during this difficult time.
 It’s literally a new chance for a better life.

 Medical detox eases the process of stopping opioid use, but it’s only the first step in addiction recovery.
 We partner with Beaches Recovery, also in Jacksonville.
 Beaches offers a full spectrum of opioid addiction treatment.
 You can complete detox safely.
 Then, we arrange for a seamless transition to our Beaches Recovery for rehab.

 Don’t let opioids consume you or put your life at risk.
 Get help at a reliable opioid detox center in Florida.
-Call Tides Edge Detox to get the ball rolling at 866-723-3127.
+Call Tides Edge Detox at 866-723-3127 or use our online contact form to get the opioid detox help you need.